-- Sliding Scale of Idealism Versus Cynicism: Pretty far on the cynical side in regards to it's portrayal of modern organized religion, Moral Guardians, and society in general.
+- Sliding Scale of Idealism vs. Cynicism: Pretty far on the cynical side in regards to its portrayal of modern organized religion, Moral Guardians, and society in general.
 That said it's notable that the film ends with a song telling you to look on the bright side of life, even if it is a joke.

 - Son of a Whore: Brian.

 - Soundtrack Dissonance: "Always look on the bright side of life!"